Home Start Here Conditions Specialists Recovery FAQ Resources

 The emotional reality of postpartum recovery

-The mental health impact of a traumatic or high-risk birth is real, significant, and underreported.
-These numbers reflect what women actually experience — not what is often acknowledged in clinical follow-up.
+These numbers reflect what women actually experience — not what is often acknowledged in postpartum follow-up.

 20–30%